selimmd/selimmd.github.io/_pages/about.md

 ## News
-- Aug 2025: Joined as Florida Polytechnic University
+- Aug 2025: Joined Florida Polytechnic University as an Assistant Professor.
 - Aug 2024: Going to join CT meeting conferance 2024 at Bemburg, Germany to present my research work.
 - Apr 2024: Our abstruct on CT imeage resolution assesment work accepted at CT meeting 2024.
 - Jan 2024: Joined as a part-time instructor at the Northeastern University Khoury College of Computer Sciences in the Arlington,VA campuses!